CDMP 999 - Summer Film School

 The Summer Film School offers the unique opportunity to learn the basics of filmmaking and earn a Certificate in Film Studies in an intensive 12-week program.
 The focus of the program is on production, and learners will have the opportunity to create a number of short films, discover their creative potential, and demonstrate their acquired skills and knowledge.

 The advantage of this program is the continued exposure to film production technology and techniques, and the opportunity to practice those skills with a peer group that can assist with the production process.
 Learners are encouraged to explore and experiment.

-This program represents the five required courses and three electives required for the Certificate in Film Studies.
+This program represents the eight required courses and the two electives required for the Certificate in Film Studies.
 The electives are set to complement production courses in the summer program.
 The selected courses provide a very strong basis in a variety of subjects that are fundamental to the filmmaking process, and offer the student an excellent tool set for creative expression.

 If you wish to take other courses from the electives offered in the regular program, you may do so in the Fall and Winter terms.